 The first is the __init__, which has the initialization part of the game.
 Another important function is the __reset__ function, which is called when a learning sequence is completed.
 This can be done either if the kart reaches the finish line or if the time expires.

-In the step function, the decision is made and the reward is calculated.
+In the __step__ function, the decision is made and the reward is calculated.
 Here, too, the information from the kart that is taken into account in the next step is received and the actions taken by it are sent to unity.

 In this case, several factors are taken into account in calculating the reward.
-The first factor is the direction of travel of the kart. if he moves in front, according to the direction of the circuit tour, he will receive a reward, otherwise, he will be penalized.
-Another criterion depends on the value of the 5 obstacle detection sensors. if the kart approaches an object (currently on the parapet of the circuit), it will receive a penalty that increases as it approaches the obstacle in an almost exponential manner.
+The first factor is the direction of travel of the kart. if he moves in front, according to the direction of the circuit tour, he will receive a reward (+100), otherwise, he will be penalized (-5000).
+Another criterion depends on the value of the 5 obstacle detection sensors.
+The input data from the unity environment is updated every frame of the game.
+If the kart approaches an object (currently on the parapet of the circuit), it will receive a penalty that increases as it approaches the obstacle in an almost exponential manner(from -50 to -5000 for each sensor).

-Fig. 3.
+Fig. 2.
 Supervised ML data flow